kruglov-dmitry/yelp_data/README.md

 ```bash
 ./bootstrap.sh -d /path/to/data/yelp_dataset.tar
 ```
-NOTE: sometimes cassandra take time to start properly, in this case it necessary to wait for several minutes and just re-start ./bootstrap.sh
+NOTE: sometimes cassandra take more time to start properly, in this case it necessary to wait for several minutes and just re-start ./bootstrap.sh

 ## How to run single streaming job